portsentry/portsentry/docs/portsentry.conf.md

 ## BUGS

-All bugs should be reported via the portsentry github issue tracker https://github.com/portsentry/portsentry/issues
+All bugs should be reported via the Portsentry GitHub issue tracker https://github.com/portsentry/portsentry/issues

 ## AUTHORS